NicoleReneNewcomb/Adobe_Career_Academy_Slack_App_Project/Lambda_Deployment_Package/README.md

 /help - displays the available commands
 /cuteanimals - displays a random photo of cute animals
 /inspiration - displays a random famous inspirational quote
-/chatgpt - requests a response from ChatGPT
+/chatgpt + message/prompt - requests a response from ChatGPT
-Mention @Nicole-Rene's Helper Bot - bot greets user
+Mention @Nicole-Rene's Helper Bot - bot greets user and suggests /help command
 Mention :wave: in message - bot waves back to you
 Mention feeling a negative emotion - ChatGPT responds with an encouraging message